Printy-Studios/react-context-menu/README.md

 You can create multiple `<ContextMenuContainer/>`s each with their own menu component, and you can also nest multiple `<ContextMenuContainer/>`s

-For any questions or issues feel free to contact me at jorensmerenjanu@gmail.com
+For any questions or issues feel free to submit an issue on the repo